Stage two of the Water Conservation Order hearing: Ngaruroro and Clive Rivers

 The stage two hearing will focus on the lower reaches of both the Ngaruroro and Clive Rivers and all issues raised in submissions when additional public notification took place in July 2018.
 All evidence associated with this stage of the hearing is available on our website.
 Stage one of the hearing took place from 14 November-6 December 2017, and focussed on the upper reaches of the Ngaruroro River.

-Water Conservation Orders recognise the outstanding amenity or intrinsic values of a body of water and can be applied over rivers, lakes, streams, ponds, wetlands or aquifers and over freshwater or geothermal water.
+Water Conservation Orders recognise the outstanding amenity or intrinsic values of a body of water.
+They can be applied over rivers, lakes, streams, ponds, wetlands or aquifers and over freshwater or geothermal water.

 There are currently 15 WCO’s in force in New Zealand.
 If granted, the Ngaruroro and Clive Rivers WCO would be the first for around 10 years.